krzyszt/forecaster/README.md

 Before running the tests make sure you are serving the app via `ng serve`.

 ## Extras
-The CityLocator typeahead component allows to retrive the 5-day weather forecast for a custom location (picked up from a hardcoded and short list of cities/regions).
+Use the CityLocator typeahead component to select a custom town or region and make async calls to retrieve the 5-day weather forecast for that location.
+Available locations are limited  to a short and hardcoded list of cities/regions.
 CityList service retrives the OpenWeather city list (more than 200k items).
-Although it was not fully implemented and integrated with CityLocator component.
+It is not fully implemented and not integrated with the CityLocator component.

 ## What Could be done with more time

  - CityLocator typeahead component
-   A bit of tweaking is required to syncronise it with CityList service to get it responsive.
+   A bit of tweaking is required to synchronise the component with CityList service to get it responsive.

  - Proper Testing.
  As it was not BDD exercise it was just writing simple features.
 All .spec test files were generated with ng cli and some would fail after components modifications.

+ - Docker Image, CI & CD with Docker Cloud & AWS
+ I have not completed setting CI & CD with Docker, Docker Cloud & AWS as I used 4 hrs time slot.